Idalion: Archaeology

-In 1868 and 1869 R. Hamilton Lang, the British Consul, commissioned local workers to look for antiquities on the East Acropolis (Mouti tou Arvili) later supervising himself.
+In 1868 and 1869 R. Hamilton Lang, the British consul, commissioned local workers to look for antiquities on the East Acropolis (Mouti tou Arvili) later supervising himself.
 He found an open-air sanctuary of a deity which one Phoenician inscription called "Reshef-Mikal" and a Greek inscription called "Apollo Amyklos".
 It contained 142 limestone sculptures, now in the British Museum.

-Large Bichrome Amphora from Stylli, ca. 850-700 B.C.
+Large Bichrome Amphora from Stylli, ca. 850–700 BC.
 Can be seen at Medelhavsmuseet, Stockholm.

 German archaeologist, Max Ohnefalsch-Richter, dug at the site in 1883 and 1885, occasionally returning to the Idalion in subsequent years.
 While not a professional archaeologist, being self trained, he used surveys and systematic excavation techniques, unlike his treasure hunting predecessors, locating a number of shrines.

-For a few months in 1928, a Swedish Cyprus Expedition effort, led by Erik Sjöqvist, worked at Idalium.
+For a few months in 1928, the Swedish Cyprus Expedition, led by Erik Sjöqvist, worked at Idalion.
 Their primary work was a complete excavation of the upper portion of the West Acropolis (Ambelleri) finding a fortified sanctuary of Anat-Athena.
 Votive gifts consisting mainly of weapons and tools were found.
 Personal accessories such as pins, fibulae, earrings, bracelets, and different kinds of pottery.
-They also made soundings in the surrounding terrace, finding the royal palace of Idalion, and excavated a number of tombs, which ranged from the Cypro-Archaic to the Hellenistic periods in date.
+They also made soundings in the surrounding terrace, finding the royal palace of Idalion, and excavated a number of tombs, which ranged in date from the Cypro-Archaic to the Hellenistic periods.
 They proposed six different building periods for the West Acropolis area.
-Periods 1–3 were dated to the Late Cypriote III (1200-1050 BC), when the city kingdom of Idalion seems to have been formed.
-Periods 4–6 were considered to belong from Cypro-Geometric III to Cypro-Archaic II (1050-850 BC).
+Periods 1–3 were dated to the Late Cypriote III (1200–1050 BC), when the city kingdom of Idalion seems to have been formed.
+Periods 4–6 were considered to belong from Cypro-Geometric III to Cypro-Archaic II (1050–850 BC).

 In 1971 and 1972 Lawrence E. Stager and Anita Walker excavated at Idalion on behalf of the Harvard University.
 Between 1973 and 1978 and again in 1980 the American Expedition to Idalion worked at the site.

 In 1987 a University of New Hampshire under the direction of Pamela Gaber excavated at Idalion.
 Work, with the same director, continued in 1992 until 2005 under the auspices of the University of Arizona and Lycoming College.